tidalmigrations/tidalmigrations.github.io/pages/user guides/instance_recommendation.md

 {% include image.html file="instance_rec_4.png" %}

 We recommend gathering CPU utilization data over as long a time period as possible - at least a full week - in order to get the best possible picture of a server's CPU workload.
 If you decide against capturing CPU utilization data, we will assume that the server if operating at 100% utilization.

+By following the above steps, you have now organized your server inventory into projects and migration waves, while also generating cloud instance recommendations for eligible servers.
+Remember, the more you discover about your servers - the more accurate the recommendations become.